-Walter Palmer, a dentist from Minnesota, became infamous in 2015 when he killed Cecil the lion.
+Walter Palmer, a dentist from Minnesota, became infamous in 2015 when he killed Cecil the Lion.
 Cecil was the best-known animal in Zimbabwe’s Hwange National Park, and his pride was studied by the University of Oxford.
 A local wildlife guide calculated that Cecil generated revenue of $9,800 per day from tourists paying for nearby lodging and photos with Cecil.

 Dr. Palmer reportedly paid $50,000 for permits and to engage a local hunting guide.
-He apparently shot and killed Cecil in a legal hunting area.
+He shot and killed Cecil in a legal hunting area.

 But this story isn’t about the money.
 It’s about the outrage that followed Cecil’s death.
 Celebrities publicly condemned Cecil’s death.
 Jimmy Kimmel raised $150,000 in less than 24 hours to support Oxford’s research unit.
 The United Nations General Assembly adopted a non-binding resolution to strengthen efforts to address illicit wildlife poaching and trafficking.
-The US Fish and Wildlife Service added two species of lions to the endangered species list, which make it more difficult for American hunters to kill these lions.
+The US Fish and Wildlife Service added two species of lions to the endangered species list, which makes it more difficult for American hunters to kill these lions.
 Meanwhile, Dr. Palmer’s private information was widely shared online, which resulted in “Lion Killer” being spray painted on the garage door at his Florida vacation home and protests at his Minnesota dental practice.

 Keep in mind that Dr. Palmer didn’t do anything illegal.